vogechri/DataFlow/README.txt

 1. (Optional) Download and install eigen from http://eigen.tuxfamily.org/index.php?title=Main_Page and place it into the folder ./Source.
-	Alternatively one can change the switch in the file compileMex to compile a slightly slower standalone version.
+	Alternatively one can change the switch in the file compileMex.m to compile a slightly slower standalone version.

 2. Start MATLAB and run compileMex.m to build the utilities binaries.